-- Automobiles
+- Light

-- Buses
+- Transit

 - Trucks

 - Emergency & Specialty Vehicles

 The program reorientation reflects the evolution of emphasis on deployment whose outputs are infrastructure and/or vehicles.
-Metropolitan ITS Infrastructure inherits the research in Advanced

-Traffic Management Systems, Advanced Public Transportation Systems and Advanced Traveler Information Systems.
+Metropolitan ITS Infrastructure inherits the research in Advanced Traffic Management Systems, Advanced Public Transportation Systems and Advanced Traveler Information Systems.
 The Rural ITS Infrastructure encompasses the activities of Advanced Rural Transportation Systems program that includes the application of technologies under development for Metropolitan and Commercial Vehicle Infrastructure that are adaptable to rural community needs.
-The Commercial Vehicle ITS infrastructure continues to build on the research endeavors of the Commercial Vehicle Operations Program.
+The Commercial Vehicle ITS infrastructure continues to build on the research endeavors of the Commercial Vehicle Operations Program, and is heavily focused on the deployment of Commercial Vehicle Information Systems and Networks (CVISN).
 The Intelligent Vehicle Initiative integrates the work accomplished in various facets of intelligent vehicle research and development to include the Advanced Vehicle Control and Safety Systems Program.